jzeiders/GraduateML/src/Project1/README.md

 Tried CV Search, didn't really help...
 In the one-hot encoder, handle_unknown='ignore' caused issues with NAN's in prediction.
 Increasing the number of random forest predictors from 100 -> 500 did help performance

+Increase lasso iter's by a magnitude.

+Hyper-Paramter Tuning for Lasso
+Alpha - 0.00054